How Creative Brands Inspire Empathy with the Future of Humanity

 As we’ve seen, it’s difficult enough to empathize with our future selves.
 What about empathizing with future others?
 People years into the future who haven’t been born yet and whom we’ll never meet?
 People who necessarily only exist in our imaginations?

 If we are to design a more sustainable future, we must believe the future exists.
 An inability to connect with future generations provides a key obstacle to this.
-Like Johnny Cash, the spiritual fox, creatives across various mediums are trying to reshape how we think.
-Often, this means a creative branding, and the creation of artistic works that won’t be enjoyed for several decades.
+Like Homer Simpson’s spiritual fox, creatives across various mediums are trying to reshape how we think.
+But how?
+One compelling approach: creating art that the artist themselves will never see.
+This category of art is in it for a long haul, it’s art that only the future will get to enjoy.

 How Long-Term Creative Projects and Long-Term Thinking Go Hand-in-Hand